Jiansorge/image-gallery/README.md

 - The code appears to be maintainable, reusable and have a decent design.
 The full-screen image function could likely be optimized for legibility and verbosity.

 - If there was an API that provided new image data, I would implement an infinite scroll feature as a bonus.

+- Any feedback would be appreciated!
+Please let me know if there's a better way to execute specific tasks.